 Applies Towards the Following Certificates

-- Advanced Program for High School Students : Essential Fundamentals: Exploration in Design
+- Advanced Program Online : Essential Fundamentals: Exploration in Design